Thirty Years' War: Phase II: French intervention, 1635 to 1648

-Conflict outside Germany
+Italy

-Northern Italy
+Control of Northern Italy provided access to the vulnerable southern borders of France and Austria.
+It also contained large sections of the Spanish Road, which allowed Spain to safely move recruits from Italy to support their war in the Netherlands.
+The French sought to disrupt this vital supply route by attacking the Spanish-held Duchy of Milan, or blocking the Alpine passes.

-Northern Italy had been contested by France and the Habsburgs since the end of the 15th century, as its control provided access to the vulnerable southern borders of France and Austria.
-In addition, large sections of the Spanish Road ran through it, a route that allowed Spain to safely move recruits and supplies from their Italian possessions to support their war against the Dutch.
-This reliance on long exterior lines of communication was a strategic weakness, which the French sought to exploit by disrupting the Road.
-This usually involved attacks on the Spanish-held Duchy of Milan, or blocking the Alpine passes.
+In 1618, war broke out in the Valtellina between the Catholic Grisons Rebels and the Protestant Three Leagues.
+Both Spain and France sent troops to support different factions, with France sending the Duke of Rohan and Spain the Duke of Feria.
+In 1625, Savoy invaded Genoa with French support, while François d'Estrées invaded the Valtellina.
+Spain then sent the Duke of Feria and the Marquess of Santa Cruz to relieve Genoa, which happened in April 1625.
+In 1626, France and Spain signed the Treaty of Monzón, with France agreeing to withdraw from the Valtellina and Piedmont.

 Montferrat and its fortress of Casale Monferrato were subsidiary territories of the Duchy of Mantua and their possession allowed the holder to threaten Milan.
-This meant when the last duke in the direct line died in December 1627, France and Spain backed rival claimants, resulting in the 1628 to 1631 War of the Mantuan Succession.
+When the Duke of Mantua died in December 1627, France and Spain backed rival claimants, resulting in the 1628 to 1631 War of the Mantuan Succession.
 The French-born Duke of Nevers was backed by France and the Republic of Venice, his rival the Duke of Guastalla by Spain, Ferdinand II, Savoy and Tuscany.
 While a relatively minor conflict, the struggle had a disproportionate impact on the Thirty Years War, since Pope Urban VIII viewed Habsburg expansion in Italy as a threat to the Papal States.
 His opposition to Ferdinand II divided the Catholic powers, and made it acceptable for France to employ Protestant allies against Austria.